thingsboard/thingsboard.github.io/docs/user-guide/contribution/how-to-contribute.md

 Alternatively, you can configure your platform to use either scalable Cassandra DB cluster or various SQL databases.
 If you prefer to use an SQL database, we recommend PostgreSQL.

+Additionally, starting from 2.1.2 version, you can configure your platform to use two databases - SQL database for entities data and Cassandra DB cluster for timeseries data.

 ##### [Optional] SQL Database: PostgreSQL

 {% include templates/optional-db.md %}